Thing-Fish: Background

 Before leaving for London to record with the London Symphony Orchestra, Frank Zappa was home during Christmas season in 1982, and kept busy by writing, producing treatments for three films and a Broadway musical called Thing-Fish.
 Between 1981 and 1982, Broadway theatre had shifted from conservative musicals to experimental plays that were viewed as either being pretentious or vulgar.
 Thing-Fish satirized statements made by theater critics at the time, as well as arguing against the "dumbing down" of American culture.
 Previously, Zappa unsuccessfully attempted to stage two musicals on Broadway, Hunchentoot, which formed the basis for the compact disc reissue of Sleep Dirt, and a musical adaptation of William S. Burroughs' The Naked Lunch.
 Thing-Fish also drew conceptual themes from AIDS, feminism, gay chic, conspiracy theories and issues of class, greed and race.

-The script was developed by recording songs beforehand; much of the songs in the play were previously recorded for other albums, including Zoot Allures, Tinseltown Rebellion, You Are What You Is and Ship Arriving Too Late To Save A Drowning Witch.
+The script was developed using existing songs; many of the songs in the projected musical were previously recorded for other albums, including Zoot Allures, Tinseltown Rebellion, You Are What You Is and Ship Arriving Too Late To Save A Drowning Witch.
 New vocals were combined with previously released tracks and new Synclavier music.
 In addition to the new songs, the previously recorded songs include new overdubs moving this storyline forward.
 As the recording process continued, Zappa brought in revised scripts and improved the work by editing or changing aspects with which he was dissatisfied.

-Zappa attempted to produce Thing-Fish as a Broadway production.
+Zappa attempted to stage Thing-Fish as a Broadway musical.
 In promotion of the planned musical, a photo sequence based upon the "Briefcase Boogie" scene was shot for the pornographic magazine Hustler, accompanied by plot excerpts from the scene.
 The sequence was 28 pages long.
-While the album was released, Zappa was unable to raise the $5 million budget in order to produce the play, and shelved the project.
+While the album was released, Zappa was unable to raise the $5 million budget required to stage the production, and shelved the project.
 Subsequently, Thing-Fish dialogue appeared on the album Frank Zappa Meets the Mothers of Prevention, during the piece "Porn Wars".
 The album was adapted for a limited stage production that took place in England in 2003.
 Many elaborate details were changed due to the small scale of the production.